Tropaeolum, also known as Nasturtium, is a genus of about 70 species in the family Tropaeolaceae, native to Central and South America.

 Nasturtium leaves and flowers are edible and have a peppery taste, similar to that of watercress.
 They can be used in salads or soups and as garnishes.

 Its seeds have a similar taste and texture to capers and are a great alternative to capers.
-The seeds were used as an alternative to pepper during World War II.
+Capers are immature flower buds of the caper bush (Capparis spinosa or Capparis inermis) and many people associate them with Mediterranean cuisine.
+The seeds of Nasturtium were used as an alternative to pepper during World War II.

 Nasturtium is cultivated worldwide as an ornamental plant.